 The best way to become educated about beekeeping is to take a class.
 You will find a listing of classes on the State Beekeeper's Association website, www.ColoradoBeekeepers.org - click on resources, then education.

-Parker Arts also has several educational opportunities and events related to beekeeping, including a "Backyard Beekeeping" class scheduled for Feb.
-20, 2016.
-This is a two-hour introductory class that can help you determine if you want to keep honeybees.
+Parker Arts also has several educational opportunities and events related to beekeeping, including a "Backyard Beekeeping" class.
 For more information, visit www.ParkerArts.org.